vladko1/Screening-image-with-text/README.md

 # Screening-image-with-text
 Windows forms application for Screening with text a given image (groups of pixels become replaced with text).
+Please note that only the base clases were uploaded.
+Preparation is needed to run the application – create and design your own win forms application and use the uploaded classes as business logic layer.

 Welcome to Screening with text preview